psychemedia/storytelling-notes/sea_stories.md

 "It is the little river Volkhov that flows by Novgorod," says Sadko; "but your daughter is as fair as the little river, and I would gladly marry her if she will have me."

-"It is a strange thing," says the Tzar, " but Volkhov is the name of my youngest daughter."
+"It is a strange thing," says the Tzar, "but Volkhov is the name of my youngest daughter."

 He put Sadko's hand in the hand of his youngest daughter, and they kissed each other.
 And as they kissed, Sadko saw a necklace round her neck, and knew it for one he had thrown into the river as a present for his sweetheart.

-She smiled, and " Come!" says she, and took him away to a palace of her own, and showed him a coffer; and in that coffer were bracelets and rings and earrings all the gifts that he had thrown into the river.
+She smiled, and "Come!" says she, and took him away to a palace of her own, and showed him a coffer; and in that coffer were bracelets and rings and earrings all the gifts that he had thrown into the river.

 And Sadko laughed for joy, and kissed the youngest daughter of the Tzar of the Sea, and she kissed him back.

-"O my little river!" says he; " there is no girl in all the world but thou as pretty as my little river."
+"O my little river!" says he; "there is no girl in all the world but thou as pretty as my little river."

 Well, they were married, and the Tzar of the Sea laughed at the wedding feast till the palace shook and the fish swam off in all directions.